w3c/silver/prototypes/README.md

 **  Create entry points by organizational role (e.g developer, designer, procurement, AT developer, etc)  to provide a quick way to filter the Silver guidance to essential information for that role, with links to additional information.
 [Roles for Silver](https://drive.google.com/file/d/1Opd5uA0wn9ACOc9nrmCq4Vrv3x-WCtrp/view) prototype was based on the [Stakeholder Job Stories](https://www.w3.org/community/silver/stakeholder-job-stories/).

-## Instructions for Prototypes
+## Instructions for Contributing to Prototypes

-Thank you for helping us with developing or refining prototypes for Silver, the successor to WCAG.
+Thank you for helping us with developing or refining prototypes for Silver, the successor to WCAG!

 *  Please review the [Suggestions from the Design Sprint](https://www.w3.org/community/silver/2018/04/23/suggestions-of-silver-design-sprint/) for an overall idea of the directions Silver is planning to take.